Diesel founder taken aback by race for young designers

 LVMH last week appointed Anderson, known for his urban androgynous style, as creative director of its Spanish luxury handbag brand Loewe.

-OTB is often compared to a small LVMH, being one of the only Italian fashion groups alongside Tod's (TOD.MI), which owns Roger Vivier and Schiaparelli, which are regarded as industry consolidators.
+OTB is often compared to a small LVMH, being one of the only Italian fashion groups alongside Tod's, which owns Roger Vivier and Schiaparelli, which are regarded as industry consolidators.
 But Rosso says his ambition is not to build a giant group.

 "I don't want to be a giant, I just want to be cool and modern," said the president of OTB, whose motto "Be stupid" is about being "bold, daring, breaking the rules and following your instinct".